da-yin/ccbr872_ChIPseq/readme.md

 Data source
 -----------
-Gene Transcription Regulation Database (GTRD) is the most complete collection of uniformly processed ChIP-seq data to identify transcription factor binding sites for human and mouse.
+Gene Transcription Regulation Database (GTRD) is a collection of uniformly processed ChIP-seq data to identify transcription factor binding sites for human and mouse.

 Shiny app